dhondta/python-tinyscript/docs/helpers.md

 `ts.entropy_bits` | computation function for the number of bits of entropy (i.e. for a password) `ts.get_terminal_size` | cross-platform terminal size function `ts.human_readable_size` | simple function to convert a size in bytes to a relevant shorter size in kilobytes, megabytes, ...
-`ts.is_admin` | cross-platform function to check if the use executing the script is administrator `ts.pad` | String padding function, supporting `ansic9.23`, `incremental`, `iso7816-4`, `pkcs5`, `pkcs7` and `w3c` algorithms
+`ts.is_admin` | cross-platform function to check if the user executing the script is administrator `ts.pad` | String padding function, supporting `ansic9.23`, `incremental`, `iso7816-4`, `pkcs5`, `pkcs7` and `w3c` algorithms
 `ts.silent` | decorator for silencing `stdout` and `stderr` of a function `ts.slugify` | slugify a string (handles unicode ; relying on [`slugify`](https://github.com/un33k/python-slugify))